aasparks/cryptopals-py-rkt/readme.md

 to the Diffie-Hellman math, but (when you write it down) the answer is staring you in the face.
 The exploit here is so incredibly simple.

+This is my first time using Python threads.
+It's a lot more like C threads than I would have expected.
+I was also surprised to find that ```Queue``` was the best replacement for Racket's ```channel```.

 #### 35. Implement DH with Negotiated Groups, and Break with Malicious 'g' Parameters :ballot_box_with_check:

-This one was a little harder just because of g=p-1 but still pretty easy.
+This one was a little harder just because of g=p-1 has two possible key values, but still pretty easy.

 #### 36. Implement Secure Remote Password (SRP) :black_square_button: